deeproot Pinball – What’s It All About?

 In the above instance, U.K. distributors would be involved, just not from a technical perspective, but with handling, installing and being the route to market to end users, however with volume being the driver for lower received margins.
 Of course, this is purely my take on the information received thus far from interviews etc. from deeproot.

 There is still a long way for deeproot pinball to go in terms of delivering games, but for me, I am excited and see what they are trying to build as extremely exciting.
 The games will be ready, when they are ready and more and more keeps slowly seeping out (the RAZA video being huge) on the fact that progress is being made.
 How will they get games to the U.K.?
 What is the U.K. strategy for distribution?
 Tech Support?
 Pricing?
 All remain unclear.
-I have contacted deeproot for information solely relating to the U.K. market and will update on receipt of any details.
+I contacted deeproot for information solely relating to the U.K. market, to which at the time they stated they had no plans.